amirgabrieli/aqua-operator/docs/InstallOpenShift.md

 * The AquaCSP CRD defines how to deploy the Console, Database, Scanner, and Gateway.
 * You can instruct the AquaCSP CR to automatically deploy the Enforcer by setting the 'enforcer' and the 'enforcerMode' properties in the CR file.
 * If you want to deploy the Enforcers manually, you will need to first get a security token.
 Access Aqua console and create a new Enforcer Group.
 Copy the group's 'token' and use it in the AquaEnforcer CRD (see example below)
-* You can instruct the AquaCSP CR to automaticallly deploy a Route by setting the 'route' property to 'true'.
+* You can instruct the AquaCSP CR to automatically deploy a Route by setting the 'route' property to 'true'.
 * The default Service type for the console and gateway is ClusterIP.
 Please change if you want a different Service type.
-* You can choose to install a diffentet Aqua versoin by setting the 'version' property
+* You can choose to install a different Aqua version by setting the 'version' property